mini-kep/parser-rosstat-kep/README.md

 invoke add <year> <month>
 ```

-and commit to this repo.
+and commit changes to this repo.

 This command:
 - downloads a rar file from Rosstat,
 - unpacks MS Word files,
 - dumps all tables from MS Word files to an interim CSV file,
 - parses interim CSV file to three dataframes by frequency
+- transforms some variables (eg. deaccumulates government expenditures)
 - validates parsing result
-- transforms some variables (eg. deaccumulates government expenditures)
 - saves dataframes as processed CSV files
 - saves csv for latest date
 - saves an Excel file for latest date.

-Same job is done by [manage.py](https://github.com/mini-kep/parser-rosstat-kep/blob/master/src/manage.py)
+Same job can be done by [manage.py](https://github.com/mini-kep/parser-rosstat-kep/blob/master/src/manage.py)

 # Parcer summary